Sep9

 Matthew 16:25….Ready

-16:25 For whoever wants to save his life will lose it, but whoever loses his life for me will find it.
-(For Complete Expository See Book)
+16:25 For whoever wants to save his life (Seize the day, Lat.- “carpe diem”.
+Make the most of your life, live life to the fullest, cherish the moment, you only live once, etc.) will lose it, but whoever loses his life for me will find it.
+(Self-help is no help at all. self-sacrifice is the way, my way, to finding yourself, your true self. -MSS) (For Complete Expository See Book)

 Extended Sermons